vedi/knowledge-base/src/documents/unity/grow/Grow_About.html.md

 ## About

 Soomla GROW is our flagship community-driven analytics dashboard.
-Developers using GROW can gain valuable <a href="http://blog.soom.la/2015/08/soomla-insights-know-users-better-real-time.html/" target="_blank">insights</a> about their games' performance and compare the data to benchmarks of other games in the GROW community.
+Developers using GROW can gain valuable insights about their games' performance and compare the data to benchmarks of other games in the GROW community.

 GROW analytics uses all of Soomla's modules: [Store](/unity/store/), [Profile](/unity/profile/) and [LevelUp](/unity/levelup/).
 You may choose to use only specific modules, however, to benefit from the full power of GROW analytics we recommend that you integrate all three.